 We have strong development and operational capabilities with respect to commercial property development, which allow us to remain competitive and to grow our business, as we offer solid high quality, iconic and landmark commercial properties to our customers.
 As at 30 June 2020, we held commercial properties with a total GFA of 1,538,300 sq.m. including 697,600 sq.m. properties for lease, 552,700 sq.m. properties under development and 288,000 sq.m. for future development.
 We have actively expanded our leasing business and as at the end of 2019, we directly owned approximately 0.70 million sq.m. of investment properties for lease.
-Our major leasing projects include Yuexiu Financial Tower with a GFA of approximately 211,500 sq.m., Nansha Sheraton Hotel with a GFA of approximately 54,600 sq.m., Xiangkang Commercial Plaza with a GFA of approximately 31,800 sq.m., the commercial portions of Hangzhou Starry City with a GFA of approximately 120,600 sq.m. and other Guangzhou Commercials with a GFA of approximately 205,600 sq.m. as at 30 June 2020.
+Our major leasing projects include Yuexiu Financial Tower with a GFA of approximately 211,500 sq.m., Nansha Sheraton Hotel with a GFA of approximately 54,600 sq.m., Xiangkang Commercial Plaza with a GFA of approximately 31,800 sq.m. and other Guangzhou Commercials with a GFA of approximately 205,600 sq.m. as at 30 June 2020.
 Due to their prime locations, accurate market positioning and refined management, our commercial properties have been steadily increasing in value.
 We believe our strong commercial property portfolio has growth potential and will enable us to continue benefiting from our unique platform and interaction with Yuexiu REIT.